-Another great thing about Bumped is that the stocks that I’m earning come in addition to any credit card rewards I’m entitled to.
-Futhermore, while I don’t have any currently overlapping offers to test it myself, I’d venture to guess that Bumped offers would be stackable with those from apps like the aforementioned Dosh.
-In other words it doesn’t seem like you’ll need to sacrifice any of your other favorite kick-backs in order to take advantage of Bumped’s unique offerings.
+Another great thing about Bumped is that, as I mentioned, the stocks that I’m earning come in addition to any credit card rewards I’m entitled to.
+In other words, it doesn’t seem like you’ll need to sacrifice any of your other favorite kickbacks in order to take advantage of Bumped’s unique offerings.

 Patience is key

-As happy as I’ve been with Bumped on the whole, one area where the app is lacking is in transaction speed.
+One area where Bumped is lacking is in transaction speed.
 Whether you’re waiting on a reward, looking to cash in your stock, or transferring said cash to your bank account, it seems to always take a least a couple of days.
 This isn’t a deal breaker for me but, then again, I haven’t had to contend with a cratering stock either.